mazebenchmark/mazebenchmark.github.io/index.md

 ```8  0  0  4  0  6 11 10 14 10```|Row 9 cells setup
 ```12  4  4  7 12  5  4  4  7 14```|Row 10 cells setup

 The first two values indicates the weight and the height of a maze (in cells).
 The next value indicates the connectivity of the maze.
-Finally, there are **width X height** values that indicate which walls surround each cell of the maze.
+Then, there are **width X height** values that indicate which walls surround each cell of the maze.
 These values encode the surrounded wall by using 5 bits.
-The rightmost bit is used to
+The rightmost bit indicates whether a wall surround the upper side of a cell, the second rightmost the right side, the third the lower side, the fourth the left side.
+Finally, the leftmost bit indicates whether the cell is a goal cell.
+The following table, summarizes the cell representation for each possible value:

 **Value**|**Bits**|**Cell**|**Value**|**Bits**|**Cell**
 ---------|--------|--------|---------|--------|--------